ByDSA/rand-picker/README.md

 # rand-picker
-A powerful Random Picker of elements with many options.
+A powerful Random newPicker of elements with many options.
 Easy to use.

 - - -
 ## How to use